HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 To remove the membrane, use a butter knife to pry up an edge of the membrane at the sternum end of the slab—the end with the longest bones.
 Some people find that a screwdriver or oyster knife works well for this task.
 Use whatever tool works best for you.

-Once you get a small area pried up, grasp it with a paper towel and pull it off toward the other end of the slab, as shown in the picture.
-If you're careful, you can get the membrane off in a single piece, but sometimes it shreds as you pull it off.
-That's OK, just pry up those remaining bits with your knife and remove them.
+Once you get a small area pried up, grasp it with a paper towel and pull it off toward the other end of the slab.
+If you’re careful, you can get the membrane off in a single piece, but sometimes it shreds as you pull it off.
+That’s OK, just pry up those remaining bits with your knife and remove them.

 You'll notice a thin layer of membrane-like material beneath the membrane you have just removed.
 This material is what holds the meat and bones together.
 Just leave it alone—we've removed the tough stuff we were after.